aeslaughter/moose/framework/doc/content/documentation/systems/Transfers/index.md

 scalar AuxVariable, see the [AuxVariables] documentation for further information.
 Therefore the master will transfer the average value (computed via the [ElementAverageValue](/ElementAverageValue.md) Postprocessor) to a scalar AuxVariable on each sub-application.
-As shown in \ref{transfers-master-transfers}, the [MultiAppPostprocessorToAuxScalarTransfer](/MultiAppPostprocessorToAuxScalarTransfer.md) is provided for this purpose.
+As shown in [transfers-master-transfers], the [MultiAppPostprocessorToAuxScalarTransfer](/MultiAppPostprocessorToAuxScalarTransfer.md) is provided for this purpose.

 !listing test/tests/transfers/multiapp_postprocessor_to_scalar/master.i block=Transfers id=transfers-master-transfers caption=The Transfers block of the "master" application that contains a Transfer of a Postprocessor to a scalar AuxVariable on sub-applications.

 ### The "sub" Simulations

 For this simple example the sub-application must contain an appropriate AuxVariable to receiving the Postprocessor value from the master application.